mp-se/gravitymon/src_docs/source/configuration.rst

    The button `view error log` will show the last error messages on the device.
 This can be useful for checking errors without the need to connect to the serial port or to check what errors has occurred while in `gravity mode`.
-From v1.1 it will also detect any abnormal restarts or crashes and record these in the logfile.
+From v1.1 it will also detect any abnormal restarts or crashes and record these in the logfile (this applies to esp8266 only).

 Configuration